jaxon-php/jaxon-website/pages/06.blog/2021/03/02.install-jaxon-adminer-on-voyager/item.md

         - ajax
 ---

-The two most popular PHP web applications for database administration are [phpMyAdmin](https://www.phpmyadmin.net/) et [Adminer](https://www.adminer.org/).
+The two most popular PHP web applications for database administration are [phpMyAdmin](https://www.phpmyadmin.net/) and [Adminer](https://www.adminer.org/).
 Both are standalone applications that need to be installed on a web server.

 The Jaxon packages offer another choice,  [Jaxon Adminer](https://github.com/lagdo/jaxon-adminer), which inserts a database administration tool in a page of an existing PHP web application.
 This solution relies on [Adminer](https://www.adminer.org/), and will thus offer the same features.